active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 6.1 (June 23, 2011) =
+* Feature: Added option to add the `rel="nofollow"` attribute to all masked links
+* Bugfix: Fixed bug that caused some link masks to disappear when the post is saved
+* Bugfix: Fixed an issue with masking links with ampersands

 = Version 6.0 (June 21, 2011) =
 * Feature: Deeplink Juggernaut's "Destination Type" dropdowns have been replaced with snazzy autocomplete textboxes that let you link to a content item on your blog by typing the first few letters of its title